bhatit2/Front-end-Interview-questions/README.md

 21. Explain angularjs applications lifecycle.
 22. Explain transclusion.
 23. Explain $digest, $watch and $apply.
+24. Explain the difference between one way and two way data binding.

 ## Bootstrap Interview questions
 1. What is Twitter Bootstrap?
 Why do we use it?